What do You Have to Prove in a Slip and Fall Case?

 The slip and fall attorneys at Simien & Simien have detailed knowledge of comparative fault and the other laws governing these kinds of lawsuit.
 If we take your case, we are committed to defending your rights and ensuring you receive the highest amount of compensation possible.

-We can review your claim in a free, no obligation legal consultation to determine if you have a valid claim.
+A Baton Rouge personal injury lawyer can review your claim in a free, no obligation legal consultation to determine if you have a valid claim.